-Born in Melbourne in 1965, Fiona completed her training at the Royal Melbourne Institute of Technology in the early 1990s.
-In 1999’ Fiona received an Australia Council grant to travel to Millennium Ceramics conference in Amsterdam and, in 2002, was the recipient of the Alice Springs Craft Award.
-She has been exhibiting consistently since 1991 and her work is represented in the collections of Parliament House, Jewish Museum of Australia, Queensland University of Technology, Deakin University, Shepparton Art Gallery, Ballarat Fine Art Gallery, Gold Coast Regional Art Gallery and Bathurst Regional Art Gallery.
+Born in Melbourne in 1965, Fiona Hiscock completed her training at the Royal Melbourne Institute of Technology in the early 1990s.
+She has been exhibiting consistently since 1991 and her work is represented in the Parliament House Art Collection in Canberra as well as the collections of the Jewish Museum of Australia, Queensland University of Technology, Deakin University and regional galleries in Ballarat, the Gold Coast, Bathurst and Shepparton.